John C. Reilly

-John Christopher Reilly (born May 24, 1965) is an American actor, comedian, musician, producer, and writer.
-After his film debut in Casualties of War (1989), he gained exposure through his supporting roles in Days of Thunder (1990), What's Eating Gilbert Grape (1993) and The River Wild (1994).
-He also starred in Paul Thomas Anderson's films Hard Eight (1996), Boogie Nights (1997) and Magnolia (1999), as well as Terrence Malick's The Thin Red Line (1998).
-For his performance in Chicago (2002), Reilly was nominated for the Academy Award for Best Supporting Actor and the corresponding Golden Globe Award.
-He worked with director Martin Scorsese on both Gangs of New York (2002) and The Aviator (2004).
+John Christopher Reilly (born May 24, 1965) is an American actor.
+He is known as a character actor taking leading and supporting roles in independent drama films and studio comedies.
+He gained exposure through his supporting roles in Casualties of War (1989), Days of Thunder (1990), Hard Eight (1996), Boogie Nights (1997), Magnolia (1999), Gangs of New York (2002) and The Aviator (2004).
+Reilly was nominated for the Academy Award for Best Supporting Actor and the corresponding Golden Globe Award for his role in the musical film Chicago (2002).
+Reilly's other notable films include The River Wild (1994), The Thin Red Line (1998), and The Hours (2002).

-In 2007, he starred in the comedy Walk Hard: The Dewey Cox Story, garnering a Grammy Award nomination and a second Golden Globe Award nomination for the film's title song, "Walk Hard".
-Reilly starred with Will Ferrell in the Adam McKay-directed comedies Talladega Nights: The Ballad of Ricky Bobby (2006) and Step Brothers (2008).
-He voiced the title character in the Wreck It Ralph film series (2012–2018), and appeared in the superhero film Guardians of the Galaxy (2014) and Kong: Skull Island (2017).
-Reilly continued to act in independent films such as Cyrus, We Need to Talk About Kevin, and Carnage (all in 2011), as well as Yorgos Lanthimos's The Lobster (2015), and The Sisters Brothers (2018).
-In 2018 he starred as the comedian Oliver Hardy in the biopic Stan and Ollie.
-The role earned him a Golden Globe Award nomination as well as a Critics' Choice Award nomination.
-In 2020, he created and starred in a Showtime comedy series Moonbase 8.
-In 2022, he led an ensemble cast for the HBO sports drama series Winning Time: The Rise of the Lakers Dynasty.
+Reilly gained prominence for his roles in comedy films such as Cal Naughton Jr. in Talladega Nights: The Ballad of Ricky Bobby (2006).
+He then went on to play the title character in Walk Hard: The Dewey Cox Story (2007), and Dale Doback, one of the two step brothers, in Step Brothers (2008).
+Meanwhile, Reilly began co-starring as Dr. Steve Brule in the comedic television series Tim and Eric Awesome Show, Great Job!
+(2007–2010), which led to the spin-off series Check It Out! with Dr. Steve Brule (2010–2016).
+He voiced the title character in the Wreck It Ralph films (2012–2018).
+Reilly is also known for his work in the independent films Cyrus, We Need to Talk About Kevin, and Carnage (all in 2011), The Lobster (2015), and The Sisters Brothers (2018).
+He combined his comedic and dramatic abilities for his portrayal of comedian Oliver Hardy in the biopic Stan and Ollie (2018) earning nominations for the Golden Globe Award and Critics' Choice Award.

-Reilly performs with his band John Reilly and Friends and worked as a stage actor in True West (2000), for which he was nominated for the Tony Award for Best Actor in a Play.
+Reilly is also known for his work on television.
+He created and starred in a Showtime comedy series Moonbase 8 (2020) and led an ensemble cast for the HBO sports drama series Winning Time: The Rise of the Lakers Dynasty (2022–2023).
+Reilly performs with his band John Reilly and Friends.
+For his role in the Broadway revival in Sam Shepard's play True West (2000) he was nominated for the Tony Award for Best Actor in a Play.

 Early life and education

 Reilly was born in Chicago, Illinois, the fifth of six children.
 His father was of Irish and Scottish descent, and his mother was of Lithuanian ancestry.
 His father ran an industrial linen supply company.
 Reilly has described himself as being mischievous during his childhood, highlighting an event when he was 12 in which he and his friends stole 500 boxes of Sugar Corn Pops from a freight train.
 Reilly grew up in the Chicago Lawn neighborhood.

-Reilly was raised Roman Catholic and attended Brother Rice High School.
+Reilly was raised Catholic and attended Brother Rice High School.
 He is an alumnus of The Theatre School at DePaul University in Chicago.